 - Groups that have students not in a traveling party or same family will not ride the lift together.

-We all love a green chili burger and a hot coco on a cold day.
+We all love a green chili burger and a hot cocoa on a cold day.
 While our seating and service areas will be different, you will still be able to enjoy a great meal this season.